Qovery/documentation/website/docs/using-qovery/deployment/running-and-deployment-statuses.md

 <Alert type="info">

-Just because an error arose during deployment does not mean your application is not running.
+Just because an error arised during deployment does not mean your application is not running.
 Monitoring both your deployment and service statuses allows you to know exactly which applications are currently running on your platform.

  </Alert>